Code-Institute-Submissions/CrossFit-Hove-MS1/README.md

-# CrossFit Hove Gym Static Website
+# CrossFit Hove - Static Website Project

 This project was created for my Milestone 1 project for the Code Institute's Full Stack Dev course.